UPPMAX/NAISS_Slurm/docs/slurm.md

 ## Slurm job scripts

-Now we have looked at the commands to control the job, it is time to look at the job scripts themselves.
+Now we have looked at the commands to control the job, but what about the jobscripts?

+We had a small example further up on the page, which we used to test the commands, but now we will look more at the job scripts themselves.

 ### Simplest job